StephenHausler/Multi-Process-Fusion/README.md

 ChangeLog:
 Currently at Revision 1.1.

 191218: Added additional option to set the image resizing value for the CNN input.
 Set to 227 by 227 for HybridNet and 224 by 224 for Vgg-16.
+Also fixed an out-of-memory bug when running the previous version of this code in R2018b.
 131218: Made a collection of changes in response to reviewer feedback.
 In particular, the worstID algorithm has changed.
 190918: fixed bug that caused error at end of dataset immediately prior to printing the precision-recall curves.